Brno City Theatre

 Brno City Theatre (Czech: Městské divadlo Brno; MdB) is a repertoire theatre in Brno, Czech Republic, that focuses on dramatic and music production, mainly musical theatre.
 The building of the theatre is located on Lidická street in town square Brno-center.
 It has two acting areas – dramatical scene (capacity 365 places) and musical theatre scene (capacity 680 places).
 As of 2011, the manager and director of the theatre is Stanislav Moša, art manager of the musical ensemble is Petr Gazdík and operetta manager is Igor Ondříček.

-The MdB is one of the theatres with very good ensemble and wide audience.